 Online vs. on-campus: How to decide what is right for you

 There is no one-size-fits-all model for a graduate education.
-Many programs come in various forms, each with its own benefits.
+Degree programs come in various forms, each with its own benefits.
 Here are some of the most common questions you should ask when researching your master’s in business analytics:

 How long will earning my master's in analytics take?

 Traditional master’s degree programs take about two years to complete if you choose to study full time.
-Some online analytics programs offer an accelerated option, which can enable you to finish in approximately 12 to 18 months.
+Some online master's in analytics programs offer an accelerated option, which can enable you to finish in approximately 12 to 18 months.

 If you plan to work while earning your analytics degree, part-time and self-paced options are available through many online programs.
 These options will likely extend your time to completion, but it can allow you to study while fulfilling your familial, social, and professional obligations.

 There are two types of accreditation — regional and specialized.